 Let’s Recap What Makes Cold Brew So Special

 Cold brew is a wonderful, flavorful coffee beverage that has been around for centuries, dating back to the 16th century.
 We can thank the Dutch for their contribution to the coffee world.
 There are many different ways to make cold brew.
-The Kyoto method, coffee concentrate, and the classic method are just a few ways you can enjoy cold brew.
+The Kyoto method, coffee concentrate, and the classic method are just a few ways you can enjoy a cold brew.

 Even though these methods take time, the rich, smooth, and naturally sweet coffee is worth the time and effort.
 However, sometimes we don’t have time to go through the motions of making our own brew.
 Coffee concentrate is a great alternative to helping those with busy schedules get their cold brew fix.
-Now you have been given a background as to the how, you are ready to enter the cold brew world with confidence.
+Now you have been given a background as to how you are ready to enter the cold brew world with confidence.

 We Want To Hear From You